arvindpal79/cs-money-transfer/README.md

 Simulation of simple money transfer

 ## Assumptions
-Below are the assmuption has been made while building the application
+Below are the assumptions has been made while building the application

 * #### Full screen fluidic layout using Bootstrap CSS framework Bootstrap container-fluid css class has been applied.
 * #### Added En and NL icons to change language
-Not part of the design mockup.
+Not part of the design mock-up.
 Has been added just to show multi-lingual feature.
 * #### Icons in the panel heading having white background color The arrow.png and briefcase.png icons having white white background color so most suitable filter effect has been applied.